omatron/simple-image-to-pdf-html-docx/README.md

 Select one or more formats before hitting **Generate**:

-- **PDF** — vector-compatible, print-ready, consistent across systems
+- **PDF** — print-ready, consistent across systems (default)
-- **HTML** — open in any browser and use `Ctrl + P` to print; embeds images as base64
+- **HTML** — open in any browser and use `Ctrl + P` to print; fully self-contained with embedded images
 - **DOCX** — editable Word document with a borderless table grid

 ### 3 — Generate & download

 Click **Generate**.
-The app processes all images and shows download buttons for each selected format.
-An inline HTML preview is also shown if HTML export was selected.
+The app processes all images and shows a download button for each selected format.
+An inline HTML preview is also available if HTML export was selected.

 ---